tachiyomiorg/website/src/help/faq/README.md

 It might be because the title is worded differently.
 Follow any of the steps below:
 - Look up the title on a search engine like **Google** or a manga tracking service such as [AniList](https://anilist.co/home).
 - See which site has the series, often a single source will not satisfy all your needs.
-- Download the extension for that source from <Navigation item="browse"/> → **EXTENSIONS** if it exists, read [this](/help/faq/#which-sources-are-in-the-multi-source-extensions) for a list of which extensions contains what sources.
+- Download the extension for that source from <Navigation item="browse"/> → **Extensions** if it exists, read [this](/help/faq/#which-sources-are-in-the-multi-source-extensions) for a list of which extensions contains what sources.
-- Go to <Navigation item="browse"/> → <Navigation item="button_browse"/> on a source then search for the manga again.
+- Go to <Navigation item="browse"/> and tap on a source then search for the manga again.

 #### What are some common errors?